vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The great sages who can estimate this degree of purity have described, at considerable length, the greatness of these men with supreme and exclusive devotion to _Bhagavān_, in such treatises as the Mahābhārata.

+[^71]:
+This means cent per cent purity.

 It is said in the " Vihagendra Samhita" as follows: "The man who is always thinking of Nārāyaṇa - whatever be the calling (vritti) he $ ($ another reading is cheshta (i.e.) movement (instead of vritti)) follows for his living, that is adoration; whatever he says (jalpah) is japam; whatever he sees is meditation or _dhyāna_; the water that has received contact with his feet is incomparably holy water; whatever is left after he has eaten will purify; his mere words are a sacred _mantra_: whatever he touches becomes pure."
 These _śloka_s, it is true, are authoritative, but "whatever be the calling, that is adoration" does not refer to any calling that is condemned in the _śāstra_s.
 It means that even if the man is obliged, owing to the unfavourable conditions brought about by place, time and the like, to follow a calling which is not ordained for him, it will be a proper means of obtaining the materials required for the adoration of the Lord, for it has been said: "In **times of adversity, a man may follow a calling slightly lower than that prescribed for him."
 The passage which says : - "Even the sin committed for my sake will be counted as _dharma_" has also the same purport.
 If this (interpretation) were not accepted, it would extend even to those callings that are prohibited.
 Even if the reading (in the _śloka_ cited above) be cheshta ( movement) and not vritti (calling), just like the acts intended for keeping the body alive and those that are enjoined by the _śāstra_, which are (therefore ) accepted, the word cheshta (movements) would refer to such things as the closing and the opening of the eyes which are natural and which are reckoned in the secret _śāstra_ (i.e.) Bhagavat _Śāstra_ as among [^72] the offerings to the Lord.
 This will not extend to those movements that are forbidden (in the _śāstra_s).
 Only those which are not forbidden and which are consistent with one's nature and reason and with _śāstra_ are ordained as fit to be offered.
 This applies also to the _śloka_ in the Gita which elaborates this idea, namely, “ Whatever you do for the protection of the body, whatever you eat, whatever offerings you make in the fire and whatever tapas you perform, do it, O son of Kunti, as if it were an offering to be placed before me."
 If, in such cases, any offence is committed against the _śāstra_s, one should perform, on the occasion, expiatory rites which are of the nature of service obligatory for the occasion (_naimittika_), in accordance with what is competent for one.
 "Whatever he says (jalpah) is japa" does not refer to vain chattering such as is forbidden in the _śloka_ : “Harsh speech, exaggeration of merits, tale- bearing, inappropriate talk-- these are the four sins of speech."
 It refers to the series of speeches and counter-speeches that are held by the man with his disciples, preceptors, fellow students, scholars and those who are in pursuit of spiritual excellence in order to teach what is not known, to confirm what is already known or to remove doubts.
 Or the word jalpah in that _śloka_ might mean the succession of speeches that are made in debate to refute infidels and heretics, for, though it is stated as a general rule, "One should not debate merely for the sake of a quarrel without the desire to know the truth", yet the _dharma_ - śāstras declare: "One should** condemn, according to one's ability, those who speak ill of _Bhagavān_ or of one's_ācārya_".
 "Whatever he sees is meditation or dhyāna" does not refer to such things as witnessing forbidden dances.
 It describes how when this man proceeds to render service (_kaiṅkarya_), whatever object meets his eye appears to him as having _Brahman_ as its inner self, for it has been said, 'I am Hari: all this is Janārdana; the causal substances like mahat and the effects which are producd therefrom are not different from Him.
 The man who thinks in this manner -- he will never fall a victim to the diseases of pleasure and pain which arise in _samsāra_", So also it is said, “Whatever appears ( before his eyes) is the Supreme Self".
 The sentence “ T'he water that has received contact with his feet is incomparably holy water" only assigns a superior merit when it is due.
 When the water from the feet is considered as holy, if there is exclusive devotion to Nārāyaṇa in the person, it is said to be holier than other sacred waters.
 It does not refer to such things as impure water which may, by chance, come into contact with his feet.
 The statement "Whatever is left after he has eaten purifies” refers only to certain specific remnants (of food) (ucchishta) which are prescribed as purificatory in contexts like a repeated Upanayana.
 Owing to the excellence of this quality, (the remnant of the food) is said to have superior purifying power.
 The words, certainly, do not mean that when disciples, sons and the like are devoted to Nārāyaṇa, whatever is left as remnant after they have eaten is purificatory for _ācārya_s and parents.
 It is said in the Sanatkumāra Samhita that the man who has eaten the food that has been offered to other deities or what is left as a remnant after those who are other than _guru_s have eaten should, for purification, live on milk alone for a month (payovrata), should always utter ashtākshara and eat also _Brahma_kurcha - panchagavya.
 This passage prescribes the code of conduct for one who follows the _dharma_ of _Bhagavān_ and has been taken for illustration by Alavandar in his Agama Prāmānya.
 Therefore the verse - "If the *remnant of the food that has been already eaten by the devotees of the Lord is given to me, it will immediately make me pure"--- is only applicable to _guru_s.
 Even if it is of general application, it means only this much - "If those who are devotees of the Lord should give me what is left over after their meal, it would purify me, even though they have been obliged, by force of unfavourable circumstances like place and time, to follow occupations lower than those ordained for them and to make others also follow them."
 In this (Tamil) passage, if the word _śeṣa_ should mean only what is left in the vessels in which the food was cooked as in the question and answer (after a srāddha) - "what is to be done with the food left over ?," and "let it be eaten in the company of friends" - if it should mean only this, there is nothing wrong.
 The word ucchishta, too, has been employed in the _śruti_s to mean what is left in the cooking vessel after (people) have dined.
 Madu and others have determined to this effect :- "One should give up wealth and pleasure (artha and kama) when they are against _dharma_.
 Even _dharma_ which is likely to bring suffering or which is likely to rouse disgust among people in the world should be given up".

+[^72]:
+The _śloka_ which says: "Whatever I do by the nature of _prakṛti_ and with my body, my speech, my senses, my intelligence or my soul, I offer all that to the Supreme Nārāyaṇa."

 " His very speech should be considered as a sacred _mantra_ ".
 This means that even the words in the vernacular language employed by him as necessary for spiritual elevation should be cherished like Tiru_mantra_ and reflected upon.
 It does not mean that his talk on worldly affairs is fit to be uttered as japa.
 The saying : "His words in jest should be cherished as the texts in the _śruti_s" should also be interpreted in this sense.
 “All that he touches becomes pure'; This should be interpreted as follows:- When a man is ill (and cannot himself bathe ), another is allowed to touch him and bathe for his sake; when the ācārya initiates the _śiṣya_ into the sacred _mantra_s, he touches the _śiṣya_ with his hand; this touch is called "touch with the hand of _Viṣṇu_".
 When an idol is newly installed, it is touched with the hand by great devotees of the Lord.
 In certain other circumstances, too, the touch with the hand is prescribed as purificatory.
 The passage means, therefore, that his touch of all things is even more purificatory in such contexts as are ordained in the _śāstra_s.